frictionlessdata/covid-tracker/pages/mortality.md

 ## Deaths

-Here is a relative excess deaths number on the world map:
+Here is a representation of excess mortality per country on the world map:

 ```json chart
 {% with %}